The

 You have dedicated yourself to the destruction of creatures of darkness, and study their weaknesses.
 You gain proficiency in your choice of Arcana, History, Nature, or Religion.

-As a bonus action, you can analyze a creature you can see within 30 feet, making an ability check using the skill below corresponding to its creature type (DC equals 10 + its CR):
+As a bonus action, you can analyze a creature you can see within 30 feet, making an ability check using the skill below corresponding to its creature type (DC equals 8 + its CR).
+If the target is your Quarry, add your Quarry Die to your roll:

-On a successful check, you learn one of the following
+On a success, you learn of all Condition and damage

 Slayer's Cunning